Mexican Chiles A Complete Guide

 SCOVILLE RATING: 15,000 – 30,000

-My favorite way of using Chile de Arbol is the way my grandmother Tita taught me, by making a Chile de Arbol Oil.
+My favorite way of using Chile de Arbol is the way my grandmother Tita taught me, by making a Chile de Arbol Oil on this link.

 SCOVILLE RATING: 1,000 – 3,999